borglab/gtsam/cython/README.md

 INSTALL
 =======
-- if you want to build the gtsam python library for python 3, use the `-DPython_ADDITIONAL_VERSIONS=3` option when running `cmake` otherwise the interpreter at `$ which python` will be used.
+- if you want to build the gtsam python library for a specific python version (eg 2.7), use the `-DGTSAM_PYTHON_VERSION=2.7` option when running `cmake` otherwise the default interpreter will be used.
     - If the interpreter is inside an environment (such as an anaconda environment or virtualenv environment) then the environment should be active while building gtsam.
 - This wrapper needs Cython(>=0.25.2), backports_abc>=0.5, and numpy.
 These can be installed as follows: